 Maybe L.A. just isn’t working for you at all.
 I’ve met many people who’ve moved out of Los Angeles and are much happier now.
-In particular, I knew one kind of dorky guy, slightly overweight, who was very frustrated with making friends and relationships in L.A.
+In particular, I knew one kind of overweight dorky guy, who was very frustrated with making friends and relationships in L.A.
 He moved back to North Carolina and was happily married in a year.

 Sometimes bold action is required.
 If things aren’t working, doing the same thing over and over won’t change that.
 Maybe you need to shake things up a bit!